-Author has written 10 stories for Harry Potter, Naruto, and Star Wars.
+Author has written 11 stories for Harry Potter, Naruto, Star Wars, and Warcraft.

 Name: Marquis Black (not my real name, but I think we all know I'm not about to divulge that information)

-Occupation: Teacher, and Independent Contractor in the fields of Law, Business Administration, Public Speaking, Education, Accounting, Political Science, and/or Journalism.
+Occupation: Teacher, and Independent Contractor in the fields of Law, Translation, Business Administration, Public Speaking, Education, Accounting, Political Science, and/or Journalism.

 Short Notes: I am always glad to talk to my readers, as they often provide me with inspiration to keep writing.
 In order to contact me, please seek the Contact Information section at the bottom of the profile.
-Please note, however, that I am erratically online, so the best way to let me know whether or not you're adding me to an IM messenger would be to PM me via FF.net or leave it in a review.
+Please note, however, that I am erratically online, so the best way to let me know whether or not you're adding me to an IM messenger would be to PM me via or leave it in a review.

 Views on Shipping: I am not what most would call a "shipper" in that I do not believe in the childish notion of upholding the sanctity of one -fictional- pairing over another, but I will admit that I do believe that certain pairings seem to hold better chemistry with each other, and I will often stick to these pairings when choosing stories to read, unless I've been utterly taken in by the writing (which does happen, frequently).
 My preferences are the following:

 Favorite Character: Ginny Weasley (by far and large)

 Least Favorite: Albus Dumbledore and Draco Malfoy (It's a tie between the man who is unwilling to do what's necessary to win, and the spoiled brat.)

 Favorite HP Book: Harry Potter and the Order of the Phoenix (Ginny's big coming out!), Harry Potter and the Deathly Hallows